bimaakbar-dev/c0desk1/src/content/docs/getting started/introduction.md

 ## Explore the Project

-Once Stardux is running locally, you can start exploring the project and customizing it for your needs.
+Once Stradocs is running locally, you can start exploring the project and customizing it for your needs.

-:::card[Project Structure]{href="/docs/project-structure/" icon="learn"}
+:::card{href="/docs/project-structure/" icon="learn"}
 Learn how the Stradocs project is organized.
 :::

-:::card[Configuration]{href="/docs/configuration/" icon="fire"}
+:::card{href="/docs/configuration/" icon="fire"}
 Customize your site, navigation, SEO, and other settings.
 :::